SFDO-Tooling/CumulusCI/docs/cli.rst

 Seeing Stacktraces Automatically
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If you would like to investigate bugs in CumulusCI when you find them, you can set the config option ``show_stacktraces`` to ``True`` in the ``cli`` section of ``~/.cumulusci/cumulusci.yml``, and stacktraces will no longer be suppressed when they are thrown within CumulusCI.
+If you would like to investigate bugs in CumulusCI when you find them, set the config option ``show_stacktraces`` to ``True`` in the ``cli`` section of ``~/.cumulusci/cumulusci.yml``.
+Afterward, stacktraces are no longer suppressed when they are thrown within CumulusCI.

-Usage Errors (wrong command line arguments, missing files, etc.) will not show exception tracebacks because they are seldom helpful in that case.
+Usage Errors (wrong command line arguments, missing files, and so on) don't show exception tracebacks because they are seldom helpful in that case.

 If you need further assistance troubleshooting errors or stacktraces, reach out to our team on the `CumulusCI Trailblazer Community Group <https://trailblazers.salesforce.com/_ui/core/chatter/groups/GroupProfilePage?g=0F9300000009M9Z>`_.